4.82% Fixed For Life NatWest Equity Release

 How do I pay interest?

-It’s important to note that any product related to Natwest equity release must be regulated by the Financial Conduct Authority (FCA).
 Additionally, anyone considering taking out an equity release plan should seek impartial financial advice before making any decisions about which option is best for them and their family.

 What is the downside to equity release?

 Another downside to equity release is that it reduces the amount of inheritance you can leave your family; any money taken out via an equity release product will have to be repaid upon death or when you move into permanent care.
-This means that your children may not receive as much inheritance as they would have had you not used this product.
-Finally, depending on the type of product you take out, there is a risk that your home will be repossessed if repayments are not met – this could mean being forced to move out of your home at a time when you no longer have the ability to do so.
+This means that your children may not receive as much inheritance as they would have had you not used this product. depending on the type of product you take out, there is a risk that your home will be repossessed if repayments are not met – this could mean being forced to move out of your home at a time when you no longer can do so.

 Is equity release really a good idea?

 You may want to consider the pros and cons before deciding, such as how much money you require, what interest rate and fees you will have to pay back, whether any inheritance will be impacted and if there is any risk of repossession.
-Ensure that you seek advice from a professional if needed in order to make an informed decision.
+Ensure that you seek advice from a professional if needed to make an informed decision.

 How does an equity release work?